kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 julia> x[1] = 2.0;
 ```

 then that is not an assignment anymore.
 That is mutating the first index of the object bound by the `x` label.
+We saw an example of this mutation syntax in the previous section.

 Mutation can also occur when the `obj.field` syntax is in the LHS.